hapax/hapax.github.io/research.md

 theoretical physics.

-Although quantum gravity in full generality is quite mysterious, we have a simple, somewhat miraculous example called the *AdS/CFT correspondence*.
+Although quantum gravity in full generality is quite mysterious, we have a somewhat miraculous example called the *AdS/CFT correspondence*.
 It tells us that quantum gravity in a special (*d+1*)-dimensional spacetime (AdS) is exactly equivalent to quantum mechanics in *d* dimensions (CFT).